SveSop/kernel_cybmod/README.md

 0015 : ZFS fix
 0020 : Ubuntu based config (See note below!)
 0021 : Add-cybmod-version.patch

-clearlinux : Collection of "clearlinux" patches
-fixes : Various fixes/patches
-futex-patches : Collection of "futex" patches for Wine
-padata : Collection of "padata" patches (mm)
+0030 : Clearlinux patchset
+0031 : Misc fixes
+0032 : Fsgsbase patchset
+0033 : Futex patchset
+0034 : Padata patchset
+0035 : Zstd config patchset
+0036 : Block patchset

 ubuntu : Ubuntu mainline kernel patchset
-zstd : zstd patchset
-fsgsbase : fsgsbase patchset

 **AMD support is disabled in the example config (patch 0020), so if you have a AMD processor, you need to enable that**
 **Also note that you should preferrably disable the clearlinux patchset for an AMD processor!**